Muennighoff/vilio/SCORE_REPRO.md

 ### 2. **PaddlePaddle / E:**
 Make sure we have 5 jsonl files, 5 tsv files and 1 img folder under `vilio/ernie-vil/hm/data` Install the necessary packages with `cd vilio/ernie-vil; pip install -r requirements.txt`.
 Some of them will install different versions of packages previously installed.
-In my experience, Ernie (L, then S) is the best performing model.

 - E - Large:
 Download the pre-trained model LARGE PRETRAINED [here](https://ernie-github.cdn.bcebos.com/model-ernie-vil-large-en.1.tar.gz).
 Place the files "vocab.txt", ernie_vil.large.json and the params folder in a new folder called "ernielarge" and place the folder under `vilio/ernie-vil/data/ernielarge`.
 Now dowload LARGE VCR FINETUNED [here](https://ernie-github.cdn.bcebos.com/model-ernie-vil-large-VCR-task-pre-en.1.tar.gz) and do the same to create a folder `vilio/ernie-vil/data/ernielargevcr`.
 We will be using both the original pre-trained model & the VCR finetuned model, as it increases diversity.
 Next run `cd vilio/ernie-vil; bash bash/training/EL/hm_EL.sh`On my setup this would run for **~19h**, as it runs 5 different features.
 If that's too long, you can run `cd vilio/ernie-vil; bash bash/training/EL/hm_EL36.sh`, `cd vilio/ernie-vil; bash bash/training/EL/hm_ELV50.sh`, `cd vilio/ernie-vil; bash bash/training/EL/hm_EL72.sh`, `cd vilio/ernie-vil; bash bash/training/EL/hm_ELVCR36.sh`, `cd vilio/ernie-vil; bash bash/training/EL/hm_ELVCR72.sh`, followed by `cd vilio/ernie-vil; bash bash/training/EL/hm_ELSA.sh`.
 I am not yet very advanced in PaddlePaddle, but definitely let me know if there are any issues.
 (When the output ends with _2950 Aborted (core dumped)_, that is normal).